aniou/morfeo/README.md

 Notes:
 * STP and WAI require implementation

-* tests for MVN and MVP are invalid and disabled
+* tests for MVN and MVP are invalid and disabled (but opcodes works!)

-## test_w65c02s

-It is a test suite for an W65C02S core emulation.

-*I found - in hard way - that unit tests are not capable for find many subtle CPU bugs.
-You've been warned.*

-Based on sets provided by [SingleStepTests](https://github.com/SingleStepTests)

-Notes:
-* STP and WAI require implementation

-* there are not tests for STP and WAI

-# Word about 65C816 and W65C02 versions

-Both 65C816 and W65C02S are built on common foundation and are subjects to further improvement.

 # Building